1,200 Community College Of Philadelphia Faculty Members Vote To Go On Strike

 Follow CBSPHILLY Facebook | Twitter

-The decision comes after three years of negotiations, in which CCP faculty sought pay raises and more resources to better help students.
-The union notes that they “remain committed to trying to settle contracts without a strike if the CCP Adminstration will come back to the table and negotiate in good faith.”
+The vote was nearly unanimous; 98 percent of union members voted in favor of the strike.

-In February, 91 percent of union members said they would support a strike.
+The decision comes after three years of negotiations, in which CCP faculty sought pay raises that aren’t wiped out by healthcare and retirement costs and more resources to better help students.
+The union notes that they “remain committed to trying to settle contracts without a strike if the CCP Administration will come back to the table and negotiate in good faith.”

 Threat Of Teachers’ Strike Worrying Students At Community College Of Philadelphia